Virginia Canyon Mountain Park

 On April 23, 2018 the Idaho Springs City Council awarded a contract for the planning and design of the Virginia Canyon Mountain Park

 (VCOS) to THK Associates / Tony Boone Trails.
-The proposal that was accepted can be found at the below link:

 The City of Idaho Springs is pleased to announce that Great Outdoors Colorado (GOCO) has awarded the City a grant to begin the planning and design of the Virginia Canyon Mountain Park!
 See the video from 9NEWS